 One strategy for improving memory hierarchy utilization for such applications is to reorder data dynamically at the beginning of a major computation phase.
 This approach assumes that the benefits of increased locality through reordering will outweigh the cost of the data movement.
 Data reordering can be particularly effective when used in conjunction with a compatible computation reordering.
-The aim of data and computation reordering is to decrease latency and more effectively utilize bandwidth at different levels of the memory hierarchy by (1) increasing the probability that items in the same block will be referenced close together in time and (2) increasing the probability that items in a block will be reused more extensively before the block is replaced.
+The aim of data and computation reorderings is to decrease latency and more effectively utilize bandwidth at different levels of the memory hierarchy by (1) increasing the probability that items in the same block will be referenced close together in time and (2) increasing the probability that items in a block will be reused more extensively before the block is replaced.
 This paper explores strategies for data reordering and computation reordering along with integrated approaches to evaluate how effectively they improve memory hierarchy utilization on machines with multi-level memory hierarchies.
 We also introduce multi-level blocking as a new computation reordering strategy for irregular applications.

 A common class of irregular applications considers particles or mesh elements in spatial neighborhoods.
 Figure 1 shows a simple n-body simulation that we use as an example throughout the paper.
-Although we explain our techniques in terms of this example, they apply more broadly to any irregular application simulating physical systems in two or more dimensions.
+Although we explain our techniques in terms of this example, they apply more broadly to other types of irregular applications, especially those that simulate physical systems in two or more dimensions.
 Our sample n-body simulation considers particles within a defined volume, represented here as a two dimensional area for simplicity.
 Each particle interacts with other particles within a specified cutoff radius.
 Particles P_j and P_k are shown in the physical space along with a cutoff radius surrounding each particle.
 Interactions are between a particle and other particles within its cutoff radius.
 The particles can change positions over time in the physical space of the problem.
-To adapt to these changes, the application requires periodic recalculation of which particles can interact.
+To adapt to these changes, the application periodically recalculates which particles can interact.

 Figure 1 also shows the problem data space for this sample application.
 The information for each particle includes its coordinates in the physical space and other attributes, such as velocity and the force exerted upon it.
-The interaction list indicates the
+The interaction list indicates the pairs of particles that can interact.
+The data for the particles is irregularly accessed since the order of access is determined by the interaction list.
+The number of interactions is typically much greater than the number of particles.
+Note that there are many possible variations on how the data space can be organized.